swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

     G>Mixed sources] --> MixedTarget --> MixedTargetBuildDescription
 ```

-#### Bringing everything together with build flags
+### Building a mixed language target

 The Swift part of the target is built before the Clang part.
 This is because
-the C language sources may require resolving an import of the generated interop
+the C language sources may require resolving a textual import of the generated
-header, and that header is emitted alongside the Swift module when the Swift
+interop header, and that header is emitted alongside the Swift module when the
-part of the target is built.
+Swift part of the target is built.
 This relationship is enforced in that the
 generated interop header is listed as an input to the compilation commands for
 the target’s C language sources.
 This is specified in the llbuild manifest
 (`debug.yaml` in the packag's `.build` directory).